OrchardEscape/OrchardEscape/README.md

 🕵️ **Detection & Response:**
 - Built and optimized SOC operations from the ground up
-- Implemented SIEM, EDR, and SOAR solutions for enhanced threat detection
+- Implemented AI Agennts, SIEM, EDR, and SOAR solutions for enhanced threat detection
 - Developed custom detection rules and automated response playbooks

 🤖 **Automation & Tools:**
 - Proficient in Python, AWS serverless service, and SQL
-- Experience with Splunk, ELK stack, and various commercial security tools
+- Experience with Datadog and Splunk
 - Contributor to open-source security projects

-🌱 I'm passionate about Apple Security, Data Engineering, and staying ahead of the curve in cybersecurity.
+🌱 I'm passionate about AI Security, Data Engineering, Threat Detection, and staying ahead of the curve in cybersecurity.

 📫 Let's connect!
 Feel free to reach out for collaborations or just to chat about all things cybersecurity.